department-of-veterans-affairs/vets-website/content/pages/education/other-educational-assistance-programs/veap.md

 template: 1-topic-landing
 ---

-If you're interested in pursuing continuing-education programs, and are willing to make contributions from your military pay, Veterans' Educational Assistance Program (VEAP) is a $2-to-$1 government-match program for educational assistance.
+Do you want to continue your education using part of your military pay to help cover the costs of school?
+Find out if you can take advantage of the Veterans' Educational Assistance Program (VEAP)—a $2-to-$1 government-match program for educational assistance.

 <div class="call-out" markdown="1">